 With absolute zero experience that’s relevant, think back to internships or volunteer roles that could apply.

 You’ll need a professional summary when changing careers, or a resume objective if you’re starting work for the first time.
-This’ll help you tell the story of your career change with aplomb.
+That'll help you tell the story of your career change with aplomb.

-Tackle your resume in a hot minute with our free resume templates.
+Tackle your resume in a hot minute with our online resume templates.
 Put together a stunning resume when changing careers, with a range of pre-designed templates to choose from.

 If you’re about to change jobs with no experience, start your resume with an objective.

 This is a quick paragraph that goes right at the top and tells the recruiter about your passions and motivation for making a career change.
 You also get to highlight the skills you’ve got that make you stand out and your major achievements to date.

 This is the type of thing to aim for:

 The passion and motivation for the new job jump off the page and uses experience to show that they can bring skills and insight across.

 How to write a resume summary when changing careers?

 For a resume summary, you need to cover your experience that matches up to the new role, include facts and figures, and be clear about why you want a new role.